zigaudrey/EWJ2-quiz-builder-MSX/README.md

 ## Step

 1. **Edit the EWJ2-quiz-template file**.
-Create a new file if you mess up.
+Create a new file in case you mess up.

 Line break with **%** and **the number after the question is the right proposition**.

-2. Run the **Python script** and choose the txt file to create a bin data.
+3. Run the **Python script** and choose the txt file to create a bin data.
-3. Optionally, **you can choose an EWJ2 rom file to insert new data**.
+4. Optionally, **you can choose an EWJ2 rom file to insert new data**.
-4. **Two bin files will be created**.
+5. **Two bin files will be created**.
 Use [SegaGenesisMegaDriveRomAnalyzer](https://www.romhacking.net/utilities/1344/) to fix checksum.

 ## Result
 ![Earthworm Jim 2 - Quiz Mod - Screenshot](https://github.com/zigaudrey/EWJ2-quiz-builder-MSX/assets/129554573/00c12260-6b72-4087-9be0-232cb6711963)